mako-framework/docs/08_learn_more/00_views.md

 Mako also makes it easy to use custom view renderers such as [Twig](http://twig.sensiolabs.org/) or [Smarty](http://www.smarty.net/).

 Registering a custom renderer is done using the ```registerRenderer``` method.
 The first parameter is the file extention you want to associate with your custom renderer.
 The second parameter is the namespaced class name of your renderer class.
+The renderer will be instantiated by the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection) so all dependecies will automatically be injected.

-	$this->view->registerRenderer('.twig', 'foo\bar\TwigRenderer');
+	$this->view->extend('.twig', TwigRenderer::class);

 You can also use a closure when registering a custom renderer.

-	$this->view->registerRenderer('.twig', function()
+	$this->view->extend('.twig', function()
 	{
 		$renderer = new foo\bar\TwigRenderer;